 In each of the following programs, whether via Zoom, or in-person at our site on College Avenue near Rockridge BART, the classes are very small, 2 to 7 students to provide personal attention.
 Professional mentors engage each student in class and in individual meetings to master the content, motivation and other issues that impact student’s success and self-view.
 There is a commitment to developing relationships among the students and each one’s being a part of the community.

 The following is a quick summary.
-For more detailed information and to get your questions answered, please join us for our Information Session Saturday 2 May, 1-3pm.
+For more detailed information and to get your questions answered, please call John Muster, head of the Academy at

 The high school program is fully accredited, college preparatory, personalized, relationship driven, community based and mastery oriented.
 We identify each student’s evolving skills, needs and goals, then support their growth through active engagement with projects, content, fellow students and mentors.
 Please visit our website.